a23labs/pyexcel-docker/README.md

 # PyExcel-Docker

-PyExcel-Docker is a docker version of the popular PyExcel (https://github.com/pyexcel/pyexcel) Application
+PyExcel-Docker is a docker version of the popular PyExcel (https://github.com/pyexcel/pyexcel) Application.
+This is an implementation of PyExcel with a simple user interface.

+The objective is to convert an excel file into JSON data.

  ## Assumptions